pberry/management/operating-manual.md

 **What’s your favourite baked good?**

-- Chocolate chip cookies, but alas Type II Diabetes has made baked goods a no-no.
+- Chocolate chip cookies, but alas Type I Diabetes has made baked goods a no-no.

 ## My expectations of folks who report to me